abigailStev/MAXIJ1535_QPO/README.md

 products are in the `out/` directory.
 Public NICER data can be downloaded from [HEASARC][heasarcsite].

+`get_total_counts.ipynb` will compute the total number of photon counts for a set of observations (going off the length of the event list in the FITS header).
+`nicer_v1.02rbn.rsp` is the NICER response matrix binned up to the energy resolution used for the lag-energy spectrum (the same as in `in/chbinfile.txt` and `in/chan_group.txt`).
+`xcor_tools.py` has helper methods used in the analysis steps.

 ## Copyright

 Copyright (c) 2017-2018 Abigail L. Stevens